2. Learning from games

 Case Study 2: Games and chants on reading cards

-The Project for Alternative Education in South Africa (PRAESA) promotes additive multilingualism, i.e. basic learning in the home language, with other languages added (without replacing the home language).
-PRAESA believes that all languages that children know should become part of the learning environment.
+The Ghana Institute of Language (GIL) promotes additive multilingualism, i.e. basic learning in the mother tongue language, with other languages added (without replacing the mother tongue language).
+The curriculum aims to include all languages that children know in their schooling.

-Each day, they have a reading period when the children read (and sing!) the cards.
+Each day, they have a reading period when the pupils read (and sing!) the cards.
 Sometimes, a better reader reads a card with a slower reader.
 Sometimes, a speaker of one language helps another pupil to read their language and make the sounds.
 Sometimes, they act out the rhymes or play the games.
-Mr Jacobs has noticed how much happier his class is and how they mix much better since doing this.
+Miss Arthur has noticed how much happier her class is and how they mix much better since doing this.

 - Ask your pupils to ask an older person (parent, grandparent, neighbour, etc.) to teach them a game, song or chant they used to enjoy.
 They need to know the rules or words and any resources it might need.